matthagy/nmt_python_scala_transpiler/README.md

 ### Environmental variable VM_DNS
 You need to specify the DNS address of the VM.
-You can find this on the EC2 control panel for this VM instance.
+You can find this on the EC2 control panel for this VM instance under the attribute "Public DNS".
 ```bash
 export VM_DNS=NAME.REGION.compute.amazonaws.com
 ```

 ### Create an SSH tunnel to the VM
-Connect the VM using SSH with the following script.
+Connect to the VM using SSH with the following script.
 ```bash
 bash scripts/ssh_tunnel.sh
 ```